In this article:

-2. Medications that Alter Stomach Acid: Turmeric may increase the production of stomach acid, therefore, should be avoided if taking famotidine (Pepcid), cimetidine (Tagamet), ranitidine (Zantac), omeprazole, esomeprazole (Nexium), and lansoprazole (Prevacid).
+2. Medications That Alter Stomach Acid: Turmeric may increase the production of stomach acid.
+Therefore, it should be avoided if you are taking famotidine (Pepcid), cimetidine (Tagamet), ranitidine (Zantac), omeprazole, esomeprazole (Nexium), and lansoprazole (Prevacid).

 3. Antidiabetic Medications: Turmeric and curcumin may lower blood sugar levels.
 Patients with diabetes should consult their doctor or pharmacist before taking turmeric.